Police: No motive in killing of Mt Grace man - Trinidad and Tobago Newsday

 The victim has been identified as Vernon Thomas, 66, of Mt Grace.
 He is Tobago’s fourth murder victim for 2024.

-A senior police officer told Newsday that around 9 pm, a loud explosion was heard by people liming in the Dutch Fort area.
+A senior police officer told Newsday that around 9 pm, people were liming in the Dutch Fort area when they heard a loud explosion.

-Upon investigating, they saw a man running away from the scene while another lay motionless on the roadway.
+Upon investigating, they saw a man running away from the scene while another lay on the roadway motionless.

+Emergency Health Services were later contacted and they determined that the man was not alive.

 Police said the man, a retiree, had gunshot wounds about his body.

-District Medical Officer Peters visited the scene and pronounced Thomas dead and ordered the body removed to the mortuary of the Scarborough General Hospital.
+District Medical Officer Peters visited the scene and pronounced Thomas dead.
+He later ordered the body be moved to the Scarborough General Hospital, pending the outcome of a post-mortem.

-The officer said they have not held any suspect in connection with the killing.
+The officer said they have not held any suspect in connection with the killing but are pursuing "certain leads."

 “We know that there was a gunman being sought.
 But we cannot yet establish a motive.”